 - Handful of fresh parsley, roughly chopped

-- 1 tsp ghee and 1 tsp coconut oil (or 2 tsps of just one of them)
+- 1 teaspoon ghee and 1 teaspoon coconut oil (or 2 teaspoons of either)

-- 1 tsp hot sauce/chilli sauce or chilli flakes
+- 1 teaspoon hot sauce/chilli sauce or chilli flakes

-Preheat oven to 200 °C /390 °F. Grease a sheet of baking paper with some ghee or coconut oil.
+- Preheat the oven to 200 °C / 400 °F. Grease a sheet of baking paper with some ghee or coconut oil.

-Place all ingredients, except for tapioca/coconut flour, in a food processor.
-Grind and process everything into fine crumbs, until the mixture starts coming together (aka coming away from the sides and wrapping into itself).
-It should take about 2-3 minutes, including scraping off the sides as you go along.
+- Place all ingredients, except for tapioca/coconut flour, in a food processor.
+Grind and process everything into fine crumbs, until the mixture starts coming together (coming away from the sides and wrapping into itself).
+It should take about 2 minutes, including scraping off the sides as you go along.
 If you find that the vegetables are not grinding properly, I suggest to do this in two batches and then mix and process two batches together again once you have smaller crumbs.
-As you're grinding the mixture, it will produce some moisture so don't rush to add any water or think it's too dry.
+As you're grinding the mixture, it will produce some moisture, so don't rush to add any water or think it's too dry.

-Transfer the mixture into a large bowl and sprinkle with about a tablespoon of tapioca flour or a little less coconut flour.
-Mix well together as the flour soaks some of the moisture and makes the mixture more sticky.
+- Transfer the mixture into a large bowl and sprinkle with tapioca and coconut flours.
+Mix well together allowing the flours to soak up some of the moisture and make the mixture more sticky.

-Bake in the oven for 20 minutes.
-Remove the tray and turn the falafels over, very gently.
-Place back in the oven for 10 minutes and reduce the heat to 180 °C/360 °F. Remove from the oven and cool slightly before transferring to a plate.
+- Bake in the oven for 15 minutes.
+Remove the tray and turn the falafels over very gently.
+Place back in the oven for 15 minutes and reduce the heat to 180 °C/360 °F. Once the time is up, remove from the oven and cool slightly before transferring to a plate.

 - To make the dipping sauce, combine all ingredients in a bowl and whisk together.
 Serve on the side.